 This review remains posted because of the noteworthy structure and rules for the First Republic Loan.

 Borrowers looking to refinance their federal student loan will need to choose from the lenders still active in the refinance marketplace.

 The first thing to know about First Republic student loan refinancing is that it isn’t actually student loan refinancing.

 Instead, First Republic offers a large personal loan that student loan borrowers can use to pay off their debt.

 The problem is that there are a ton of requirements that borrowers have to meet.
 Sadly, most student loan borrowers probably won’t be able to qualify.

-If lenders like SoFi and Laurel Road are the high-end sports cars, and lenders like LendKey are the family sedans, First Republic is the private jet in the student loan refinance and consolidation world.
+If lenders like SoFi and Laurel Road are the high-end sports cars, and lenders like LendKey are the family sedans, First Republic is the private jet in the student loan refinance world.
 It is a great way to go, but not a realistic option for most borrowers.

 First Republic Basics

 Borrowers can use a First Republic loan to pay off federal and private student loans.
 Loans are available in 7, 10, or 15 year increments.
 Interest rates on the y-year fixed-rate loan start at 2.25%.